openstack/watcher/doc/source/dev/plugin/strategy-plugin.rst

   Note: Do not use a variable to return the translated string so it can be automatically collected by the translation tool.
 - Implement its :py:meth:`~.BaseStrategy.get_translatable_display_name`
-  class method to return the translation key (actually the english display name) of your new strategy.
+  class method to return the translation key (actually the English display name) of your new strategy.
 The value return should be the same as the string translated in :py:meth:`~.BaseStrategy.get_display_name`.
 - Implement its :py:meth:`~.BaseStrategy.execute` method to return the